AnnePauline/Getting-And-Cleaning-Data/CodeBook.md

 subjTrain and subjTest with the string “subject” and the two others Y_test and Y_train with the sting “activity”

-##Request1.Merges the training and the test sets to create one data set.
+##Request1.
+Merges the training and the test sets to create one data set.

 The dataset has been called TestTrainData and is combination of cbind and rbind of the above datasets

-##Request2.Extracts only the measurements on the mean and standard deviation for each measurement.
+##Request2.
+Extracts only the measurements on the mean and standard deviation for each measurement.

 with grepl I have taken only the columns of interest (Subject, activity, and the ones containing mean, std)

-##Request3.Uses descriptive activity names to name the activities in the data set
+##Request3.
+Uses descriptive activity names to name the activities in the data set

 With the use of match I have transformed the activity column data from codes in the co-respective activity name taken in-Acti_Label

-##Request4.Appropriately labels the data set with descriptive variable names.
+##Request4.
+Appropriately labels the data set with descriptive variable names.

 I have given a descriptive variable to the column names of the data with the help of “for (i in 1:length(ColNewName))” changing the abbreviations in full names

-##Request5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity
+##Request5.
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity
 and each subject.

 Created tidy data called ItsTidy with the aggregate function